 OBJECTIVE:This paper describes a workshop process conducted to guide funding priorities for the Ageing Well National Science Challenge in New Zealand (NZ).
 METHODS:Based on the Checklist for Health Research Priority Setting, stakeholders networking workshops were conducted in five main cities in NZ (n = 133 attendees).
 Each workshop involved an introductory presentation; small group work exploring the a priori areas of: mind health, social well-being, health services and age-friendly environments; capturing key ideas on flip charts; feedback; and discussion of documented content.
 RESULTS:Suggested strategies to address these issues incorporated reduction in segregated "villages," delivery of integrated care and provision of age-friendly transport.
 Proposed examples of monitoring impact included increased tertiary participation by older people and presence of more housing options.
 CONCLUSION:Actively engaging older adults and community stakeholders in setting research priorities provided a unique opportunity to understand the key areas older adults think important for future research.

-Mehta, P, Claydon, LS, Mani, R, Hendrick, P, Cook, C & Baxter, GD 2019, 'Chronic diabetic peripheral neuropathic pain: psychometric properties of pain and physical function outcome measures', Physical Therapy Reviews, vol. 23, no. 6, pp. 317-329.View/Download from: UTS OPUS or Publisher's site
+Mehta, P, Claydon, LS, Mani, R, Hendrick, P, Cook, C & Baxter, GD 2019, 'Chronic diabetic peripheral neuropathic pain: psychometric properties of pain and physical function outcome measures', Physical Therapy Reviews, vol. 23, no. 6, pp. 317-329.View/Download from: Publisher's site

 © 2018, © 2018 Informa UK Limited, trading as Taylor & Francis Group.
 Background: Diabetic peripheral neuropathy (DPN) not only produces severe pain, tingling, and numbness sensation in the involved limbs, but also limits physical function due to loss of sensation.
 There are no recommended methods for clinical situations to measure these signs and symptoms.
 Studies with high methodological quality use the modified Brief Pain Inventory for Diabetic Peripheral Neuropathic pain (mBPI-DPN) scale and the short form Screening of Activity Limitations and Safety Awareness (sSALSA) scale for measuring these symptoms in DPN population.
 In order to capture a real change in the variables of interest, the psychometric properties of that measure should be within acceptable limits.
 As these two measures were not assessed for all of the psychometric properties, there was a need for further evaluation.
 Methods: Data were collected (n = 38 patients) in a longitudinal cohort study.
 Test–retest reliability (0–4 weeks) and Responsiveness- Minimal Clinically Important Difference (MCID) (0–12 weeks) were calculated between two sessions.
 Convergent validity was assessed (between mBPI-DPN pain interference and sSALSA scale).
 Results: Both measures demonstrated acceptable test–retest reliability (mBPI-DPN scale: ICC = 0.61, SEM = 12.92; the sSALSA scale: ICC = 0.81, SEM = 4.88) and convergent validity (Spearman’s correlation coefficient r = 0.62).
 The computational methods used in different methodologies to calculate MCID for the mBPI-DPN and the sSALSA scale were varied, hence the magnitude of derived MCID scores also varied.
 Conclusions: Our study have provided evidence to add to the scientific basis surrounding the use of mBPI-DPN and sSALSA scales in DPN population, but standardization of these measures in a larger population is required.

-Mehta, P, Kaur, M, Smith, CM, Mani, R & Baxter, GD 2019, 'Ageing well with chronic musculoskeletal pain: protocol for a systematic review of non-pharmacological interventions aimed at reducing pain in an ageing population', Physical Therapy Reviews, vol. 23, no. 6, pp. 330-337.View/Download from: UTS OPUS or Publisher's site
+Mehta, P, Kaur, M, Smith, CM, Mani, R & Baxter, GD 2019, 'Ageing well with chronic musculoskeletal pain: protocol for a systematic review of non-pharmacological interventions aimed at reducing pain in an ageing population', Physical Therapy Reviews, vol. 23, no. 6, pp. 330-337.View/Download from: Publisher's site

 © 2018, © 2018 Informa UK Limited, trading as Taylor & Francis Group.
 Background: Chronic musculoskeletal pain in the elderly is highly prevalent, with osteoarthritis, low back pain, neck pain and other musculoskeletal disorders as the leading contributors to pain chronicity and disability.
 Previous reviews identifying effective components of non-pharmacological interventions for treating chronic pain have either few studies or the included studies examine outcome over a limited time span.
 This systematic review will investigate the effectiveness and components of interventions associated with management of chronic musculoskeletal pain in older adults (≥65 years).
 Methods/Design: This systematic review will be reported according to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidance.
 Randomised controlled trials of non-pharmacological interventions aimed at reducing pain in older adults with chronic musculoskeletal pain will be included.
 Articles will be identified through a comprehensive search of the following databases: Ovid MEDLINE, Embase, CINAHL, AMED, Scopus, Web of Science and PEDro.
 Two review authors will independently screen articles retrieved from the search for eligibility, and extract relevant data on methodological issues.
 A narrative synthesis will be completed if there are insufficient data for a meta-analysis.
 The narrative synthesis will summarise the current state of knowledge, interventions, study designs and robustness of evidence.
 Discussion: Findings of the study will inform support programs and interventions to assist people aging with pain, carers and other supporters and practitioners.
 Systematic review registration: PROSPERO 2017:CRD42017074173.